AmitShukrun/messaging_system/message_system/README.md

 ### Guide

-### To run the project, We'll perform the following actions:
+### To run the project, we'll perform the following actions:

-1. First of all - We'll download PostgreSQL version 15 if it's not installed on the computer:
+1. First of all - we'll download PostgreSQL version 15 if it's not installed on the computer:

     ```
    Link: